 On July 19, 2016, GasLog entered into a credit agreement to refinance the existing indebtedness on eight of its on-the-water vessels of up to \$1,050.0 million (the "Legacy Facility Refinancing") with a number of international banks, extending the maturities of six existing credit facilities to 2021.
+The credit agreement was subsequently amended and restated in December 2019.
 The vessels covered by the Legacy Facility Refinancing are the GasLog Savannah, the GasLog Singapore, the GasLog Skagen, the GasLog Seattle, the Solaris, the GasLog Saratoga, the GasLog Salem and the GasLog Chelsea.